Form 709 2014-2025

 1. Click 'Get Form' to open it in the editor.

-2. Begin by entering the donor's first and last name, social security number, and legal residence details in the designated fields.
-Ensure accuracy as this information is crucial for identification.
+2. Begin by entering the donor's first name, middle initial, last name, and social security number in the designated fields.
+Ensure that the legal residence and address are accurately filled out.

-3. In Part 1, answer questions regarding previous filings and address changes.
+3. In Part 1, answer questions regarding previous filings and any changes in address.
 If applicable, provide consent for gift splitting with your spouse.

-4. Complete Schedule A by listing all gifts made during 2014.
+4. Proceed to Schedule A to list all taxable gifts made during 2014.
 Include details such as donee names, relationships, descriptions of gifts, and values at the date of gift.

-Start using our platform today to fill out Form 709 (2014) easily and for free!
+Start using our platform today to fill out your Form 709 (2014) easily and for free!

 See more form 709 2014 versions